haritha-j/sinhala-song-search/lessons/Lesson3_Analysis.md

 If you really want to work through this on your own, don’t read any further!

 ### What you need to do:
-Head back to `index_products.py`.
+Head back to `index_songs.py`.
 When you create the index, add a mapping that tells elasticsearch to analyze the `name` field as english.

 Let's look at the mapping that we are going to index.
 ```
 'mappings': {
-    DOC_TYPE: {                                   # This mapping applies to products.
+    DOC_TYPE: {                                   # This mapping applies to songs.
         'properties': {                             # Just a magic word.
             'name': {                                 # The field we want to configure.
                 'type': 'text',                         # The kind of data we’re working with.